Alamofire + AlamofireObjectMapper

 The original blog post was released in August 2017 and was updated about a week ago.
 The biggest differences between that post and this, is that this post changes the following:

-• I use struct instead of class for the models.
-Using structs simplifies how you can use and extend your model, collections etc. so using structs is something that I really recommend.
+• I use struct instead of class for models.
+Using structs simplifies how you can use and extend your model, collections etc. so it’s something I really recommend.

 • I no longer use model protocols.
-I instead use api-specific model structs that can be mapped to domain-specific models.
-This is much more flexible, although it requires more mapping code.
+I instead use API-specific models that can be mapped to domain-specific models.
+This is much more flexible, but requires additional code.

 Video